RLHF-And-Friends/PrePPO/README.md

 ---

 ### Motivation and Background
 Reinforcement Learning with Human Feedback (RLHF) has become the standard for fine-tuning large language models (LLMs), leveraging human guidance to enhance performance.
-However, as highlighted by [OpenFedLLM (Ye et al., 2024)](https://arxiv.org/abs/2402.06954):
+However, as highlighted in [OpenFedLLM (Ye et al., 2024)](https://arxiv.org/abs/2402.06954):

 > "Trained on massive publicly available data, large language models (LLMs) have demonstrated tremendous success across various fields.
 While more data contributes to better performance, a disconcerting reality is that high-quality public data will be exhausted in a few years.
 To address this, collaborative and privacy-preserving LLM training on underutilized distributed private data via federated learning (FL) offers a promising solution."